 Eastern Costume Co., 112-B S. Main St., Salisbury, NC

 Purpose: Piedmont Players Theatre is a nonprofit theater and presents stage productions each season at the historic Meroney Theater.
 PPT’s Norvell Theater on Fisher Street stages live productions and education programs geared toward youth.
 Piedmont Players also owns Eastern Costume Company, a costume rental house with more than 40,000 costumes.

 Needs: Copy paper; clear plastic totes; utility shelving units, Square and iPad.
+Donations.

 Pregnancy Support Center